What is the average salary in Wake County, NC?

 NORTH CAROLINA DEPARTMENT OF INFORMATION TECHNOLOGY

-This department focuses on providing technology solutions for state agencies.
+This department provides technology services to state agencies.
 It offers a competitive salary and benefits.

 -